xeno097/yaeth-cli/README.md

 ## Acknowledgements

-yaeth-cli is built on top of the ethers-rs library, which is a powerful Rust library for interacting with the Ethereum blockchain.
-It also uses the clap crate, a powerful and flexible command-line argument parsing library for Rust, to provide a user-friendly command-line interface.
-Special thanks to the developers of ethers-rs and clap for their excellent work and contributions to the Rust and Ethereum communities.
+Special thanks to the developers of [ethers-rs](https://github.com/gakonst/ethers-rs) and [clap](https://github.com/clap-rs/clap) for their work.